joshstevens19/simple-uniswap-sdk/README.md

   // the amount is the proper entered amount
   // so if they enter 10 pass in 10
-  // it will work it all out for you const trade = await uniswapPairFactory.trade('10');
+  // it will work it all out for you
+  // can also pass in a trade direction here if you want for the output const trade = await uniswapPairFactory.trade('10');

+  // can also pass in a trade direction here, for example if you want the output
+  // aka your doing ETH > AAVE but want to know how much you get for 5 AAVE.
+  // const trade = await uniswapPairFactory.trade('10', TradeDirection.output);

+  // can also pass in a trade direction here, for example if you want the output
+  // aka your doing ETH > AAVE but want to know how much you get for 5 AAVE.
+  // const trade = await uniswapPairFactory.trade('10', TradeDirection.output);

   // you should probably check this before they confirm the swap again
   // this is just so its simple to read